digital-fabric/modulation/README.md

-# Modulation - explicit dependencies for Ruby
+# Modulation - better dependency management for Ruby

-Modulation provides an alternative way to organize Ruby code.
-Instead of littering the global namespace with classes and modules, Mrodulation lets you explicitly import and export declarations in order to better control dependencies in your codebase.
+Modulation provides an better way to organize Ruby code.
+Modulation lets you explicitly import and export declarations in order to better control dependencies in your codebase.
+Modulation helps you refrain from littering the global namespace with a myriad modules, or declaring complex nested class hierarchies.

-With Modulation, you always know where a module comes from, and you have full control over which parts of a module's code you wish to expose to the outside world.
-With Modulation, you can more easily write in a functional style with a minimum of boilerplate code.
+Using Modulation, you will always be able to tell know where a piece of code comes from, and you'll have full control over which parts of a module's code you wish to expose to the outside world.
+Modulation also helps you write Ruby code in a functional style, with a minimum of boilerplate code.

-> **Important notice**: Modulation is currently at an experimental stage.
-Use
-> it at your own risk!
+## Features

+- Complete isolation of each module for better control of dependencies.
+- Explicit exporting of methods, classes, modules and other constants.
+- Default exports for modules exporting a single class or value.
+- Nested namespaces with explicit exports.
+- Modules can be reloaded at runtime without breaking dependencies.
+- Can be used to write gems.

 ## Rationale